IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 Or, start the answer and let your child finish it.
 “No, that’s not it.
 A cow says, ‘Mmm.’
 What does a cow say?”
 If you watch the video with Sophie (top of page), that’s how her mother helps her remember the word “astronaut.”

 Note from Karen Quinn: “When I play this with kids, I always help them until they come up with the right answer.
 The goal of playing this is for your child to learn and have fun and feel like a winner.
-As long as he has practiced and learned to how to respond to the types of questions he’ll get when tested, he will do his very best when it matters.”
+As long as he has practiced and learned to how to think through and respond to the types of questions he’ll get when tested, he will do his very best when it matters.”

 FROM ABC’S TO SAT’S